omz13/kirby3-wellknown/README.md

 ### Configuration

-The following mechanisms can be used to modify the plugin's behaviour.
+The following mechanisms can be used to modify the plugin's behavior.

 #### via `site/config/config.php`